mariadb-corporation/mariadb-columnstore-api/README.md

 ## Windows 10 (x64) [EXPERIMENTAL]

-Currently only the C++ API mcsapi and Java API javamcsapi can be built on Windows.
+Currently only the C++ API mcsapi, the Java API javamcsapi, and the Python API pymcsapi can be built on Windows.

 ### Build dependencies